As fall is turning into winter, we’ve got a line up of fall treats for you to keep the pumpkin, cinnamon, nutmeg, ginger and apples in your bellies.

 - Put the baking sheet of popcorn and pecans in the oven to warm and crisp.
 Keep an eye and a nose on it!
 Pecans can burn easily.

-- In a LARGE non-stick saucepan, mix together the born sugar, corn syrup, cannabutter, and salt.
+- In a LARGE non-stick saucepan, mix together the born sugar, corn syrup, flower-infused butter, and salt.
 Over medium heat, stir the mixture constantly until it begins to boil.

 - Put the spoon down, let the mixture boil for 5 minutes.
 Don’t stir it!